HubReb/mmt_foil_exp/results.md

       between the people and the bird to the right, dark blue on the bird to the left, on the sand beneath the water right of the rinnsal, and in the light blue spot of la
+* 12
+    * textual is word to word mapping
+    * deux has red hotspot on the people and light blue on the sand close to the water (middle of rinnsaale)
+    * personnes has red hotspot on the water/sand edge in the middle of the space between the two rinnsale and blue on the birds to the people's left
+    * marchant has light blue on the birds left of the people, on the right of the bird to their right and blue on the water in the middle of the top of the image
+    * sur has hotspot beneath the birds on the left of the people, dark blue beneath the people and right of the blue bird and again on the water
+    * la has blue on the people and beneath the water right of the left rinnsal, dark blue on the top right corner
+    * plage dark blue on the bird on the left, beneath the people (slightly to the right) and right next to the left rinnsal to its right
+* 20
+    * no change in textual
+    * deux has hotspot on plants on the bottom of image in last third and yellow on the birds on the left
+    * personnes: light blue on and beneath the people and beneath the birds on the left and dark blue on the edge water/sand (middle of rinnsaale)
+    * marchant: yellow to red hotspot beneath the people and light blue beneath the birds on the left; dark blue on the edge water/sand (middle of rinnsaale)
+    * sur: light blue on and beneath the people, blue right of the bird on the right and beneath the birds on the left; dark blue on the edge water/sand (middle of rinnsaale)
+    * la: red hotspot on the birds on the left, light blue on the edge on the right and dark blue beneath the people
+    * plage: light blue beneath the birds on the left, blue next to the people (right), dark blue next to the bird on the right (right), on the right rinnsal and on the edge water/sand (middle of rinnsaale)

 ### index 546